mradobuljac/showcase-data-pipeline/README.md

 For dim tables, full source data extract is implemented.

 For fact_sales, delta extraction and incremental load are implemented.
-Every day, only data for that day ({{ ds }} -> Airflow logical date) is extracted from /sales endpoint and sent for further processing downstream.
+Every day, only data for that day ({{ ds }}) is extracted from /sales endpoint and sent for further processing downstream.